 More than Sparrows artisans in Kigali, Rwanda, are growing in strength of spirit as well as new-found respect and dignity because they have worked together to leave their old lives behind.
 Discovering that they can learn new handcrafts which are valued by others has offered the artisans hope and the opportunity to prosper.
 In 2013, a benefactor shared a reading from Matthew 10:31 with the artisans: "Fear not, therefore, you are of more value than many sparrows."
 These women were sex workers and street vendors, isolated women who were considered the lowest of the low, but this reading assured them that they had great value.
 Knowing their own worth brought them comfort and hope.
 Through their struggles they have discovered a sense of identity.
 The artisans support each other, look after each other, listen to each other and take pride in what they do.
 They have become resilient and because of that, they now stand up and say, "We are More than Sparrows."

 Mother Care Handcrafts

-Mother Care Handcrafts helps more than 400 disadvantaged artisans earn a fair wage by using their skills in the centuries-old traditions of carving, jewelry making, and basket making.
-Among the artisans are numerous women who have been rescued from prostitution thanks to the jobs Mother Care can offer.
-Sales provide guild artisans a way to feed and clothe their families, as well as affording them a chance to hear the offer of eternal life.
+Mother Care Handcrafts helps more than 100 disadvantaged artisans in Kenya earn a fair wage by using their skills in the centuries-old traditions of carving and basket making.
+Among the artisans are several women who have been rescued from prostitution, thanks to the jobs Mother Care offers.
+Sales provide guild artisans a way to feed and clothe their families, as well as affording them an opportunity to hear the offer of eternal life.

 Mully Children’s Family